 In the end, I didn't have to wait the entire 24 months (I think they just like to make sure they give themselves enough time).
 I received the first set of results in December 2017, just before Christmas and 16 months after receiving the first POA.
-It was the result for 6 of my poems.
-The email thanked me for giving Blue Mountain Arts the opportunity to view my work, and thanked me for my patience, but explained that 'unfortunately [my work] was not successful at this time'.
+It was the result for six of my poems.
+The email thanked me for giving Blue Mountain Arts the opportunity to view my work, and thanked me for my patience, but explained that "unfortunately [my work] was not successful at this time."

 I will admit to feeling very disappointed that, despite my initial feelings of excitement, not a single poem from that particular market review was chosen.

 In May 2018, I received another email from Blue Mountain Arts.
-Again, the results were disappointing - from the 4 poems entered from the second market review, none were successful in making it any further
+Again, the results were disappointing; from the four poems entered from the second market review, none were successful in making it any further

-That leaves just 3 poems which are still being considered, but I am not holding out much hope.
+That leaves just three poems that are still being considered, but I am not holding out much hope.
 And even if any of my final poems are successful, after all the initial positivity and the long wait, I don't think I would attempt another submission.
-After all, most of the time when an artist submits work for consideration, the first point of contact is usually either a 'thanks but no thanks', or a definite mark of interest.
-It feels like Blue Mountain Arts offers false hope, since if 10 poems selected for market review can result in no offers at all, that is clearly an ultimate success rate of less than 10% even when a Public Option Agreement (an actual contract) has been drawn up.
+After all, most of the time when an artist submits work for consideration, the first point of contact is usually either a "thanks but no thanks" or a definite mark of interest.
+It feels like Blue Mountain Arts offers false hope.
+If 10 poems selected for market review can result in no offers at all, that is clearly an ultimate success rate of less than 10% even when a Public Option Agreement (an actual contract) has been drawn up.